 O you who believe!
 Save yourselves and your families from the fire of Jahannam.

 In this verse the address is directed towards the Muslim Ummah in general.
-They are commanded to save themselves and their families from the burning fire of Jahannam . . .
-The word أَهْلِيكُمْ encompasses the wife, children and those in one’s ownership from his male and female slaves.
-Similarly it is not surprising that those employees who are in one’s employment also be included under the purview of this verse.
-It is reported in one narration that at the time of the revelation of this verse, Hazrat Umar (radhiyallahu anhu) inquired: “O Rasul of Allah (sallallahu alahi wasallam), we know how to save ourselves from the fire of Jahannam (i.e. by refraining from sins and fulfilling the orders of Allah Ta’ala), but how do we safeguard our families from the fire of Jahannam?”
+They are commanded to save themselves and their families from the burning fire of Jahannam. … The word أَهْلِيكُمْ encompasses the wife, children and those in one’s ownership from his male and female slaves.
+Similarly, it is not farfetched to include those staff who are in one’s employment under the purview of this verse.
+It is reported in one narration that at the time of the revelation of this verse, Hazrat Umar (radhiyallahu anhu) enquired, “O Rasul of Allah (sallallahu alahi wasallam), we know how to save ourselves from the fire of Jahannam (i.e. by refraining from sins and fulfilling the orders of Allah Ta’ala), but how do we safeguard our families from the fire of Jahannam?”
 Rasulullah (sallallahu alaihi wasallam) replied, “Forbid them from carrying out such deeds which are displeasing to Allah Ta’ala and enjoin upon them to carry out the commandments of Allah Ta’ala.
 This will save them from the fire of Jahannam”.
 (Roohul Ma’aani)

-From this verse of the Holy Quraan the Fuqhaa (jurists) deduce that it is Farz upon every individual to educate his family (wife and children) regarding the Faraaiz of Deen.
-Similarly he should equip them with the knowledge of Halaal and Haraam and ensure that they practice Deen correctly . . .
-Some Ulamaa have stated that on the Day of Qiyaamah, the one who neglected his Deeni responsibility and did not educate his family in matters of Deen will be punished most severely.
+From this verse of the Holy Quraan, the Fuqhaa (jurists) deduce that it is Fardh upon every individual to educate his family (wife and children) regarding the Faraaidh of Deen.
+Similarly, he should equip them with the knowledge of Halaal and Haraam and ensure that they practice Deen correctly. … Some Ulama have stated that on the Day of Qiyaamah, the one who neglected his Deeni responsibility and did not educate his family in matters of Deen will be punished most severely.
 (Roohul Ma’aani, Ma’aariful Quraan pg.
 502 – 503, vol. 8)

-It is proven from this Mubaarak verse of the Holy Quraan that it is necessary upon every person to provide his family with the correct upbringing and Islaamic education.
+This Mubaarak verse of the Holy Quraan clearly establishes that it is necessary upon every person to provide his family with the correct upbringing and Islamic education.
 The word ‘family’ in this verse is general.
-It includes both; sons and daughters.
-Thus, as it is necessary for one to provide Deeni education and Islaamic tarbiyat (upbringing) to his sons, it is equally important that he provides Deeni education and Islaamic tarbiyat (upbringing) to his daughters.
+It includes both sons and daughters.
+Thus, as it is necessary for one to provide Deeni education and Islamic tarbiyah (upbringing) to his sons, it is equally important that he provides Deeni education and Islamic tarbiyah (upbringing) to his daughters as well.

-Hakeemul Ummah, Hazrat Moulana Ashraf Ali Thanwi Rahimahullah has written an extremely beneficial article (in his kitaab ‘Islaahi Inqilab’) on the topic of: ‘Correcting the Wrongs in regard to Educating Women’.
+Hakeemul Ummah, Hazrat Moulana Ashraf Ali Thaanwi (rahimahullah), has written an extremely beneficial article (in his kitaab, ‘Islaahi Inqilaab’) on the topic of ‘Correcting the Wrongs in regard to Educating Women’.
 It is important that one studies this article.
-(Refer to Islaahi Inqilaab pg 190 – 201) Hazrat Thanwi (Rahimahullah) mentions:
+(Refer to Islaahi Inqilaab pg 190 – 201) Hazrat Thaanwi (rahimahullah) mentions:

-“In essence, it is logically accepted and practically proven that without Deeni knowledge it is not possible for one to reform his actions.
-Reforming ones actions is Waajib and Farz in Deen.
-Hence we understand that acquiring Deeni knowledge (whereby one will be able to rectify his Aamaal and fulfil the Faraaiz) is also Farz in Shariah.
+“In essence, it is logically accepted and practically proven that without Deeni knowledge, it is not possible for one to reform his actions.
+Reforming one’s actions is Waajib and Fardh in Deen.
+Hence, we understand that acquiring Deeni knowledge (whereby one will be able to rectify his Aamaal and fulfil the Faraaidh) is also Fardh in Shariah.

-Therefore the claim made by some people that ‘Since women are not tasked with the responsibility of working, what is the need for educating them?’ is incorrect . . .
-Similarly this has been proven through experience that the mere fact that Ulamaa are present among the masses is insufficient in fulfilling the Deeni needs and requirements of women.
-There are two reasons through which we will understand why the presence of the Ulamaa among the masses is insufficient in fulfilling the Deeni needs and requirements of women.
-Firstly, it is compulsory that purdah be observed between men and women, hence it is not possible for women to go to the Ulamaa to acquire Deeni education.
-If we say that the Mahram men folk present at home should seek Deeni guidance from the Ulamaa on behalf of the women and thereafter pass it on to them, then in some situations Mahram men folk are not found in some homes through which this need can be fulfilled.
-Over and above in some situations (though Mahram men folk are found) the men folk are totally disconcerned and negligent in regard to their own Deeni obligations, hence what hope do we have that they will show importance to the Deeni needs and obligations of their women folk and refer it to the Ulamaa.
+Therefore, the claim made by some people that ‘Since women are not tasked with the responsibility of working, what is the need for educating them?’ is incorrect. … Similarly, it has been proven through experience that the mere presence of Ulama among the masses is insufficient in fulfilling the Deeni needs and requirements of women, and the reason for this is that it is compulsory that purdah be observed between men and women.
+Hence, it is not possible for women to go to the Ulama to acquire Deeni education.
+If we say that the Mahram menfolk present at home should seek Deeni guidance from the Ulama on behalf of the women and thereafter pass it on to them, then it should be borne in mind that some homes do not have any menfolk through which this need can be fulfilled.
+Over and above, in some situations (though Mahram menfolk are found), when the menfolk are totally disconcerned and negligent in regard to their own Deeni obligations, then what hope do we have that they will show importance to the Deeni needs and obligations of their womenfolk and refer them to the Ulama?
 It is therefore extremely difficult for such women to find out the Masaail regarding their Deen.
 If per chance, through some medium she is able to contact an Aalim or within her home there is an Aalim e.g. father, brother, son etc. then too there are certain personal and sensitive Deeni Masaail which she might not be able to easily refer to them.
-Generally a woman feels most easy and comfortable to discuss her personal Deeni issues with her husband due to there being a degree of informality between the both.
-However finding this type of husband (who is educated Islaamically and thus able to fulfil the Deeni requirements) in all cases is not normally possible.
-Therefore, the only practical solution to fulfil the Deeni needs and requirements of women is that the women of the locality gather at some venue and learn from those women who possess the knowledge of Deen (e.g. girls’ madrasahs) thereby educating themselves in regard to the necessary Deeni Masaail and related issues.
-Hence if there is no other alternative (i.e. through acquiring Deeni education within the confines of the home) then through this means of Ta’leem (women learning from the women of the locality) it is compulsory for women to acquire the education of Deen”.
+Generally, a woman feels most easy and comfortable in discussing her personal Deeni issues with her husband due to there being a degree of informality between them.
+However, finding this type of husband (who is educated Islamically and thus able to fulfil her Deeni requirements) is not normally possible in all cases.
+Therefore, the only practical solution to fulfil the Deeni needs and requirements of women is for the women of the locality to gather at some venue and learn from those women who possess the knowledge of Deen (e.g. girls’ madrasahs) thereby educating themselves in regard to the necessary Deeni Masaail and related issues.
+Hence, if there is no other alternative (i.e. to acquiring Deeni education within the confines of the home), then it is compulsory for women to to acquire the education of Deen through this means of Ta’leem (women learning from other women of the locality)”.
 (Islaahi Inqilaab pg.
-194, Behishti Zewar pg.
-99 part1)
+194, Behishti Zewar 1/86-87)

-(Hadhrat Mufti Abdur Raheem Laajpoori Saheb (rahimahullah) mentions): From the above quotations, i.e. the article of Hazrat Mufti Shafi’ Sahib and Hazrat Moulana Thanwi Saheb (rahimahumallah) we understand the importance of women acquiring Deeni Ta’leem.
-Therefore it is vital that due attention and paramount importance be shown to it.
-Accordingly (from the above quotations) we have understood the manner in which women should go about acquiring their Deeni education.
+(Hazrat Mufti Abdur Raheem Laajpoori Saheb (rahimahullah) mentions): From the above quotation, i.e. the article of Hazrat Mufti Shafi’ee Saheb and Hazrat Moulana Thaanwi Saheb (rahimahumallah), we understand the importance of women acquiring Deeni Ta’leem.
+Therefore, it is vital that due attention and paramount importance be shown to it.
+Accordingly (from the above quotations), we have understood the manner in which women should go about acquiring their Deeni education.

 The best method for educating women (if it is not possible to educate them at home) is that arrangements be made for their Deeni ta’leem in their locality.
 They should leave their homes in complete purdah to attend the lessons and ensure that they remain in pious company throughout the way.
-In this way their respect will not be lost and their purity and chastity will be protected.
-They should return home before the night and their guardians should strictly supervise and oversee their education and their being transported to and from the destination.
-In this manner of acquiring Deeni education, they will be saved from all types of fitnahs.
-(Faataawa Raheemiyyah pg.161 vol 3)
+In this manner, their respect will not be lost and their purity and chastity will be protected.
+They should return home before the night and their guardians should strictly supervise and oversee their education and transport to and from the destination.
+Through this manner of acquiring Deeni education, they will be saved from all types of fitnahs.
+(Fataawa Raheemiyyah pg.161 vol 3)

-Fatwa of Hazrat Mufti Abdur Rasheed Ludhiyaanwi Rahimahullah regarding girls’ madrasahs:
+Fatwa of Hazrat Mufti Abdur Rasheed Ludhyaanwi (rahimahullah) regarding girls’ madrasahs: